d-led/fret-flashcards/docs/development/mobile_development.md

 # Mobile Development Guide

-This guide covers everything you need to know about developing, building, and deploying the String Homework Tutor mobile app for Android and iOS.
+This guide covers everything you need to know about developing, building, and deploying the String Homework Tutor mobile app for iOS.

 ## Table of Contents